tyhopp/markdown-to-html/rust/README.md

 ## Development

-The development loop is make edits > `cargo-run`, that's it.
+The development loop is to make edits and execute `cargo run`.

 ## Tools